-3. Mary had four other sons after Jesus.
+3. Mary very probably had four other sons after Jesus.

 Jesus faced constant opposition during His ministry on earth.
-During one such time, a group of sceptics mentioned Jesus’ family members.
+During one such time, a group of skeptics mentioned Jesus’ family members.

 “Then they scoffed, ‘He’s just a carpenter, the son of Mary and the brother of James, Joseph, Judas, and Simon.
 And his sisters live right here among us.’
 They were deeply offended and refused to believe him” (Mark 6:3).

-From this passage we discover Jesus had four brothers and more than one sister, though his sisters are not named.
+From this passage, we discover Jesus most likely had four brothers and more than one sister, though his sisters are not named.
 We do not know how many sisters he had, but these unbelievers used this information against Him.
 They wanted to convince themselves and others that Jesus must have been just another man from Nazareth.
 But their cynicism couldn’t distract Jesus from His purpose.